 On the positive side of the debate over lawful camping areas for homeless people, taking this approach tends to reign in the indiscriminate spread of homeless encampments in a community.
 In this day and age, particularly in Southern California, there has been a significant spread of homeless encampments beyond the limited areas where the historically have cropped up.
 In fact, at this juncture in time, there really seems to be no locale in Southern California that is immune from the phenomena of homeless encampments.

-Protects Parks and Other Greenspaces from Improper Use
+Protects Parks and Other Greenspaces From Improper Use

 Lessen the Spread of Disease

-If a designated, lawful camping area for homeless people is created by a city, and if it includes accoutrements like proper toilet facilities, there can be a positive development as it relates to disease.
+If a designated, lawful camping area for homeless people is created by a city, and if it includes accouterments like proper toilet facilities, there can be a positive development as it relates to disease.
 A lawful camping area, equipped with toilet facilities and sinks, can reduce the spread of disease that otherwise occurs in venues like homeless encampments.
 With this in mind, for the spread of disease to be minimized, there is a presumption that the city will make at least some investment regarding basic toilet and washing facilities.

 Arguments Against Legal Camping Places for Homeless

-Discourage Homeless People from Seeking Certain Services
+Discourage Homeless People From Seeking Certain Services

 By the very nature of homeless people camping, individuals that follow this course do not access services and resources that are available through certain homeless shelters.
 For example, by taking advantage of traditional homeless shelters, a homeless individual or family is available to access different types of services.
-This include resources that are designed to provide homeless individuals with more long-term solution designed to get them out of their homeless condition.
+This includes resources that are designed to provide homeless individuals with a more long-term solution designed to get them out of their homeless condition.

 Increases the Crime Rate in a Particular Area

-Although some homeless advocates take issue with this contention, research and analysis of date supports the contention that the crime rate rises where there are higher concentrations of homeless people.
+Although some homeless advocates take issue with this contention, research and analysis of data support the contention that the crime rate rises where there are higher concentrations of homeless people.
 This is one of the reasons why some members of the general public take a firm stand against homeless encampments in their neighborhoods.
-By definition, a designated camping zones for homeless people will result in higher concentrations of homeless people.
+By definition, designated camping zones for homeless people will result in higher concentrations of homeless people.
 When this occurs, the crime rate can be expected to jump.
 Examples of the types of crimes that can be expected to rise around a larger camping area designated for homeless people include: